graphql-services/graphql-gateway/README.md

 ## ACL permissions on field level

+This feature is disabled by default.
+You can enabled it by specifying env. variable:
+`GRAPHQL_JWT_PERMISSIONS_ENABLED=1`

 You can manage access control for each type/field by prividing string under key `permissions` or `user.permissions` in JWT payload object.
 The string should contain ACL rules in following format (each rule has to be on new line):

 ```